Who Is Jay Leno?

 Initially, the transfer of hosting duties to Leno did not go smoothly.
 There was a well-documented falling out between Leno and his longtime manager, Helen Kushnick, who had assumed executive-producing duties for the show.
 In what had become a cutthroat environment in the late-night talk show world, Kushnick reportedly threatened potential guests not to appear on other talk shows if they wanted to be on The Tonight Show.

 Kushnick was eventually fired, and the show gained momentum and a growing audience.
 In 1993, Leno's contract was extended by five years, at $40 million, and two years later, Leno won an Emmy Award for his performance as The Tonight Show host.
-In 1998, he was renewed again for another five years, this time at $100 million.
+In 1998, his show was renewed again for another five years, this time at $100 million.

 'The Jay Leno Show' and Conan O'Brien Controversy